Savski Nasip

 Savski Nasip (Савски Насип) is an urban neighborhood of Belgrade, the capital of Serbia.
 It is located in Belgrade's municipality of Novi Beograd.
-In wider sense, the term is used for the entire right bank of the Sava on the territory of the New Belgrade, which is partially being arranged as the pedestrian "Sava quay" (Savski kej).
+In wider sense, the term is used for the entire left bank of the Sava on the territory of the New Belgrade, which is partially being arranged as the pedestrian "Sava quay" (Savski kej).
 Since early 2010s, the term was colloquially attached to the westernmost section of the bank, the riparian zone which is threatened by the illegal construction of weekend houses in the forbidden zone.

 Location

 Savski Nasip covers an area of the western part of the Block 18-a and eastern part of the Block 69, located between Savski nasip street to the north and the Sava river to the south.
 The old and new railway bridges pass above the neighborhood.
 Savski Nasip is located across the complex of the Belgrade Fair on the opposite bank of the Sava.
 It also encompasses the peninsula of Mala Ciganlija and the bay of Zimovnik.